MapStory/mapstory-community/roadmap.md

 ### Short (1 month - 3 months)

-New Uploader
- - client side validation
- - add a new raster to a mosiac
+**[New Uploader] (items/uploader.md)** - New infrastructure for more robust handling, with client side validation and being able to add a raster to an existing storylayer.
- - testing and awesome error messages

 Search improvements